-We are so excited to introduce you to our talented December Guest Designer, Melissa Mann!
-Let's get to know a little more about Melissa and check out the projects she created to share with us!
+We are so excited to introduce you to our talented November Guest Designer, Natalie Elphinstone.
+Let's get to know a little more about Natalie and check out the projects she created to share with us!

 Hi, I’m Natalie Elphinstone (also known as One Scrappy Doctor, or wife of The Trophy Husband, or mum to the Elphie Kids!) and I live in Melbourne Australia.
 I’m so blessed to be enjoying a whole year of maternity leave right now and I’m making the most of my time with my family, and of course the ability to fit in a bit more scrapbooking!
 As you’re about to see I really enjoy the whole gamut of papercraft – I love making the layouts, and the pocket-pages, and the cards and the art-journaling and the Bible-journaling and…. well anything to do with paper really!
 My signature style is definitely about mixing in the whole rainbow of bright colours and that’s why Bella Blvd is such a great match for me.
 I just loved working with these collections.
 Let me show you what I made.

 Normally I would think about converting a family photo like this to black and white because of all the jumble of colours in it, but it just so happened that the colours in the Family Frenzy collection matched it perfectly so I knew it was just meant to be.
 I couldn’t resist adding in all those donuts either, and the little sentiment “we’re better together” ties it in nicely.